Wal-Mart replaces head of struggling U.S. business

 "Greg Foran is well respected and brings with him a strong background in both grocery and general merchandise," said Sandra Skrovan from retail analytics firm Planet Retail.

-Foran will be paid an annual salary of around $950,000 (559, 327 pounds), Wal-Mart said in a filing.
+Foran will be paid an annual salary of around $950,000, Wal-Mart said in a filing.
 He is also in line for stock options of up to $4.9 million early next year.

 Simon will receive a severance package of about $4.5 million, payable through 2016.
 The deal with Simon prohibits him from working at a rival or poaching Wal-Mart's employees for two years.